A well-baby exam involves measurements, vaccines and an evaluation of your baby's development. Know the basics of a well-baby exam and how to prepare.

 - Ears.
 The doctor will check for fluid or infection in your baby's ears with an instrument called an otoscope.
 He or she might observe your baby's response to various sounds, including your voice.

 - Eyes.
-The doctor might look for blocked tear ducts and eye discharge.
 He or she might also look inside your baby's eyes with an instrument called an ophthalmoscope.
 As your baby gets older, the doctor might use a bright object or flashlight to catch your baby's attention and then track your baby's eye movements.

 - Mouth.
 A look inside your baby's mouth might reveal signs of oral thrush, a common — and easily treated — yeast infection.
 As your baby gets older, the doctor might ask whether you've noticed more drooling or chewing than usual.
 These are often the first signs of teething.